 Namibia: Risk Assessment

-Business Climate Rating1
+Business Climate Rating

 - Good transport infrastructure

-- Satisfactory governance
+- Good governance

-- Dependence on the mineral sector (50% of exports)
+- Dependent on the mining sector

-- Dependence on South Africa
+- Dependent on South Africa

 In 2020, the lockdown measures implemented to control the COVID-19 pandemic particularly affected key sectors of activity (tourism, mining, transport, trade and construction), pushing the economy into a second consecutive year of recession.
 Growth is expected to pick up modestly in 2021, supported especially by an increase in mineral exports (diamonds, uranium, zinc), which accounted for more than 45% of the total in 2019, benefiting from a gradual recovery in external demand.
 Tourism revenues should also rebound from the low base established in 2020, but will remain constrained by the uncertainty related to the spread of the pandemic.
 The mining sector’s recovery should benefit the transport and trade sectors.
 Private investment, particularly in the mining sector, is also expected to recover, supporting the return to growth.
 Interest rate cuts by the Bank of Namibia and the announcement of an investment incentive plan by President Hage Geingob could help to drive the recovery.
 However, the precarious state of public finances – the reason why activity has been so weak since 2016, particularly in the construction sector – will likely constrain the contribution from public investment.
 While private consumption will benefit from the lifting of strict lockdown measures in the second quarter of 2020, any recovery will be checked by unemployment, estimated at over 20% before the pandemic-related crisis, and per capita income, which has been declining over the past five years.